ngjamesng/hamDuplicateCallSignResolver/readme.md

 ### Limitations

-Due to certain limitations, this does not account for the following:
+Due to certain limitations, this does not account for the following, and are out of scope of for the purpose of this script:
 * Since the maximum callsign length is 8 on the device, duplicate long callsigns that are long enough to cause the string to exceed the length will will still break.
 * rows in which the callsign is blank.
 The script will ignore any rows without a callsign.